 An Admissions Office function that reviews and processes application packets and support documents for nonimmigrant F-1 visa students; a non-refundable application fee is required of all applicants; and a certificate of eligibility (Form I-20) is issued to eligible applicants.
 Other services include orientations, assistance with the college admissions application, registration of classes, and information on student visas.
-Academic and personal counseling is provided in the Counseling Office, E building.
+Academic and personal counseling is provided in the Counseling Office, A building (A-366).

 KSDS RADIO STATION - 88.3

 Phone: (619) 388-3162